Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Penn State has combined with its opponents to put up more than 52.5 points only twice this year.
+- Penn State has combined with its opponents to put up more than 53.5 points just two times this season.

-- Indiana and its opponents have combined to score more than 52.5 points in three of four games this season.
+- Indiana has combined with its opponents to score more than 53.5 points in three of four games this season.

-- Saturday's total is 8.8 points lower than the two team's combined 61.3 points per game average.
+- The two teams combine to average 61.3 points per game, 7.8 more than the total in this contest.

-- The 44.3 combined points per game that these two squads have allowed this season are 8.2 fewer than the 52.5 total in this contest.
+- The 44.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 53.5 over/under in this contest.

-- The average total in Nittany Lions games this season is 53.6, 1.1 points more than Saturday's total of 52.5.
+- The average total in Nittany Lions games this season is 53.6, 0.1 points more than Saturday's over/under of 53.5.

 Penn State Stats and Trends

-- Penn State's games this year have gone over the point total one time in four opportunities (25%).
+- Penn State's games this year have hit the over on one of four set point totals (25%).

 - Penn State is 1-1 against the spread and 2-0 overall in games when it records more than 29.3 points.

-- In games that Penn State picks up over 337.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Penn State piles up more than 337.5 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Nittany Lions have turned the ball over two times this season, three fewer than the Hoosiers have forced (5).
+- The Nittany Lions have two giveaways this season, while the Hoosiers have five takeaways .

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.